qiskit-community/qiskit-c-api-demo/README.md

-# Demonstration of SQD using Qiskit CAPI
+# Demonstration of SQD using the Qiskit C API

 This demo shows how to post-process noisy quantum samples to approximate the ground state energy of the Fe₄S₄ cluster, using the [Sample-based Quantum Diagonalization (SQD) algorithm](https://www.science.org/doi/10.1126/sciadv.adu9991).